 Where do I send my application?

 Applications are only accepted online via our website https://djhs.recruitmenthub.com.au/Vacancies/

 What documents do I need to submit with my application?

 - Cover Letter (please include preference of stream)

 - Resume (with photo embedded within document).
 Please include a list of all undergraduate clinical placements (location, type, hours).

-- Contact details (phone and email addresses) of 2 clinical referees (preferably one from second year and one from third year).
+- Contact details (phone and corporate email addresses) of 2 referees (as nominated on your PMCV - Allocation and Placement Service registration).

 Applicants are required to upload their documents in two separate files – it is recommended to combine cover letter, CV and academic transcript into one file and clinical assessment tools into the second file.

 A certified true copy is an exact duplicate of the original document which has been sighted by an authorised signatory, and signed off as a “true copy”.
-The wording must say “This is a certified true copy" and signed.
-All pages need to be certified in this way even if the document is 10 pages long.
+The wording must say “This is a certified true copy of the original" and signed.

 Who can certify my documents?